Updated on 21 October 2020.

 Jane Doe is the Emeritus Professor of Public Policy at Anywhere University, California, United States.
 She is the author of ‘A Guide to Public Policy’ and ‘Public Policy: A Retrospective’.

 Articles should be at least 500 words in length.
-There is no upper word limit.
+Within reason, there is no upper word limit.

 Your submission should be sent in an attached document in .txt, .odt, .doc or .docx format, or better still, in the body of the email.
 We do not accept PDFs.